johnny880624/Flight_Delay_Prediction_Model/README.md

 ```
 Hello guys,
 In this project, we are aiming to predict the flight arrival time in order to make some insight for both Customer and airline company.
-There is more detail in the PDF file I upload you can refer to.
+For more detail Please refer to the **predicting delay time** PDF file
 ```